 Publii also includes support for Google Fonts, allowing you to pick from a huge range of fonts and apply them to your website; the options for doing so will be found in this section.
 As well as the font selection options, you'll also find settings for defining a minimum and maximum font sizes to prevent your text resizing to extreme levels on very small or very large screen sizes!

 This area controls visual elements relating to the menu, rather than the content.
 This will usually consist of color options to define menu text and on-hover colors, and settings to define menu and submenu widths.
+It may also have additional options to cover the menu behaviour on mobile versions of the site.

 This section includes settings for configuring search functionality via Google Custom Search in your theme if supported.
 For more information on configuring Google Custom Search, check the Google Custom Search section of this guide.